smattingly/database-tutorial/part5.md

 The value specified for properties that are being `$unset` is ignored.
 The example uses the JavaScript `undefined` value, but any value would have the same effect.

-Because some documents already have sports data, the example that adds Irving to the Men's Basketball team is analogous very similar to replacing a `NULL` value in SQL.
+Because some documents already have sports data, the example that adds Irving to the Men's Basketball team is analogous to replacing a `NULL` value in SQL.
 However, the `$set` operator is more powerful than this suggests.
 MongoDB is not constrained by pre-existing tabular formats as in a relational database.
 The following example alters the "shape" or format of all student documents, except the first, by setting a value for a new property that did not previously exist on any of the documents.

 ```
 > db.students.updateMany(